-No higher than 14" No more than 120 volts No more than 7000 BTUs Must be Energy Star rated Need extension cord that is 12-3 wire with a ground for A/C units.
+No higher than 14" No more than 120 volts No more than 7000 BTUs Must be Energy Star rated

+Need extension cord that is 12-3 wire with a ground for A/C units.
 The College does not provide extension cords.

-Saint Anselm College
+Saint Anselm College Medical Equipment Request Form

-Medical Equipment Request Form Name: Cell Phone Number: YOG: This is my first time applying forI have previously asked for Med Physician: In order to determine the need of the ir complete. ndividual student, it is importa nt that the medical docun nentation support the request and is Please indicate the specific accommod lations you are requesting and d reason for the request: Describe the medical measures (includ ling medication and dosages) being employed to treat this issue: In order to process this request, please e attach clinical data documer iting the medical problem I. Physician's Signature Physician's Name (Printed) Physician's Address le Please return form to: Maura Marshall, Director of Health Ser Fax to: (603) 641-7318 Saint Anselm College Health Services 100 Saint Anselm Drive #1722 Manchester, NH 03102 vices OFFICE USE ONLY: Recommended:Not Reco ommended: Accommodation Need ed: DANA HUMANITIES CENT Joseph Deleault, B.A., Director Location: Dana Center Office Hours: 8:30 a.m. - 4:30 p.m. v
+Name: Campus Box: YOG: Cell Phone Number: Email Address: This is my first time applyingI have previously asked for Physician: In order to determine the need of complete. the individual student, it is important that the medical docu mentation support the req uest and is Please indicate the specific accon nmodations you are reques sting and reason for the request: Describe the medical measures (i ncluding medication and do osages) being employed to treat this issue: In order to process this request, p lease attach clinical data d ocumenting the medical problen 1.
+Physician's SignaturePhysician's Name (Printed)Physician's Address te Please return form to: Maura Marshall, Director of Health Fax to: (603) 641-7318 Saint Anselm College Health Serv 100 Saint Anselm Drive #1722 Manchester, NH 03102 OFFICE USE ONLY: Recommended: Not Recommended: Accommodation Need led: